dimaryaz/jdmtool/README.md

 ### GNS 400/500

 Make sure you have access to the USB device.
 On Linux, you should copy `udev/50-skybound.rules` to `/etc/udev/rules.d/` and possibly reload the rules.
+On Windows, you will need the WinUSB drivers.
+You do **not** need the official Skybound drivers.

 ## Basic Usage